stanford-oval/cs224v-fall2021/hw1/instructions/google-cloud.md

 ### Alternatives to the `gcloud` command
 1. You can use your favorite terminal to ssh to your VMs.
 See [thir-party tools documentation](https://cloud.google.com/compute/docs/instances/connecting-advanced#thirdpartytools) for details.

 2. An easier alternative is to select *open in browser window*.
-However, you will not be able to transfer files between your computer and your VM.
+However, you will not be able to transfer files or do port forwarding between your computer and your VM.